 “My grandson is very caring, and he wanted to make sure Grandma had what was right, so he and my daughter looked at the plans with me and they felt it was definitely the right thing to do,” she said.

-Barb is now preparing to move into a beautiful three-bedroom villa at Ryman’s Highton retirement village at 157 South Valley Rd.
+Barb is now preparing to move into a beautiful three-bedroom villa at Ryman’s Charles Brownlow Retirement Village at 157 South Valley Rd.

 Having lived in the Highton area for all but 10 years of her life, the village’s location and offerings mean Barb will be able to retain all the wonderful old aspects of her life while enjoying state-of-the-art facilities and support.

-Ryman's Highton village will comprise 57 villas, 23 apartments, 60 serviced apartments, and 100 aged care beds.
+Charles Brownlow Retirement Village will include 57 villas, 23 apartments, 60 serviced apartments, and 100 aged care beds.

 The village’s amenities will include a cafe, cinema, bowling green, indoor pool, library and hair and beauty salon.